• Access

 Super hyper mega important tip

-If you think you will be using more than 2 or 3 hues of the same color (blue, pink, orange, etc.), or different tip sizes (0.3, 0.4, 0.8, 1, 2, 2.5) of the same color I recommend you to assign a different color on Design Space for each size or similar hue that you can identify when Cricut brings it up on the drawing process.
+If you think you will be using more than two or three hues of the same color (blue, pink, orange, etc.) or different tip sizes (0.3, 0.4, 0.8, 1, 2, 2.5) of the same color, I recommend you assign a different color on Design Space for each size or similar hue that you can identify when Cricut brings it up in the drawing process.

-The reason for that is that sometimes Cricut will tell you to install the black pen, BUT NOT THE 0.3, or 0.4, 1, or 2.00 mm, and if you have different sizes of black… Well, you won’t know which one to install!
+The reason is that sometimes Cricut will tell you to install the black pen, BUT NOT THE 0.3, 0.4, 1, or 2.00 mm, and if you have different sizes of black… Well, you won’t know which one to install!

 I hope this makes sense!